openbmc/phosphor-power/phosphor-power-sequencer/src/README.md

 ### PowerControl

-Implements GPIO control of power on / off and monitoring of the chassis power good.
+Implements GPIO control of power on / off and monitoring of the chassis power good (pgood).
 The GPIOs are defined in the device tree and are named `power-chassis-control` and `power-chassis-good` respectively.
 The chassis pgood is monitored on a three second poll.
 Enforces a minimum power off time of 15 seconds from cold start and 25 seconds from power off.